-These Bible studies are meant to be a simple straightforward presentation of Bible truths as a tool to help you to understand the Word, It is however only by the Holy Spirit (who leads us into truth) that you will be able to see the extent of what is here.
+These Bible studies are meant to be a simple straightforward presentation of Bible truths as a tool to help you to understand the Word.
+It is, however, only by the Holy Spirit who leads us into the truth that you will be able to see the extent of what is here.
 Religious traditions make the word of God ineffective, so the Word is my focus rather than a particular denominational doctrine, (Mark 7:13).

 [Bracketed words within verses are my comments inserted to add clarity.
 I have also CAPITALIZED some words in the verses for emphasis.]